Ten years ago, EDI was real-time. Not now.

 If you take a flight from Los Angeles to New York and the flight begins with a three-hour delay at LAX, are you on your way?
 Would you want your family to meet you at the airport in New York at the planned arrival time?
 Of course not, that three-hour delay would make for a cranky homecoming.
 But if you were tracked like a shipment with EDI messages, there would be a notification to your family that you had departed as soon as you boarded the plane because boarding the plane is the milestone that EDI would track.

-Today sophisticated supply chain software doesn’t need to rely on data from 50-year-old repurposed technology.
-Sensors in phones, in Electronic Logging Devices and location and environmental sensors, communicate over mobile networks and satellites to deliver real-time, live streaming information.
-Instead of an EDI message that a shipment has been placed on a ship and then, that it has arrived in a warehouse on the other side of the earth three weeks later (or not), you can compare the EDI message with a ping from a sensor every minute, hour or day to tell you where the shipment is in transit at that moment.
+Today, sophisticated supply chain software doesn’t need to rely on data from 50-year-old repurposed technology.
+Sensors in phones, electronic logging devices (ELDs), and location and environmental sensors communicate over mobile networks and satellites to deliver real-time, live streaming information.
+Instead of an EDI message that a shipment has been placed on a ship, and then, that it has arrived in a warehouse on the other side of the earth three weeks later (or not), you can compare the EDI message with a ping from a sensor every minute, hour or day to tell you where the shipment is in transit at that moment.
 Better and more reliable data from sensors not only provides information in real time but gives the receiver, human or machine, information to determine appropriate action.
 Better and more reliable data also enhances WMS, TMS and ERP systems with timely ETAs and analytics planning systems with accurate historical data on which to make predictions.